Argentine markets fall post-default, New York hearing on Friday

 "This is a very particular default, there is no solvency problem, so everything depends on how quickly it is solved," said analyst Mauro Roca of Goldman Sachs.

+The clause expires on Dec.
+31, after which the government would also be able reach a deal with the funds.
+Many investors and economists hope for some solution after the end of the year.

+"Our base case is that a default would be cleared by January 2015," said Alberto Bernal, a partner at Miami-based Bulltick Capital Markets.
+He projected that a default would cause the economy to shrink 2 percent this year compared with a previous market consensus for a 1 percent contraction.

-(Additional reporting by Nicolas Misculin and Eliana Raszewski in Buenos Aires, Carolyn Cohn, Spriya Srivastava, Marc Jones and Andrew Winterbottom in London, Gernot Heller in Berlin, and Daniel Bases in New York; Editing by Jonathan Oatis, Toni Reinhold and Ken Wills)
+(Additional reporting by Richard Lough and Eliana Raszewski in Buenos Aires, Carolyn Cohn, Spriya Srivastava, Marc Jones and Andrew Winterbottom in London, Gernot Heller in Berlin, and Daniel Bases in New York; Editing by Jeremy Gaunt, James Dalgleish, Jonathan Oatis, Toni Reinhold)